Sawai Madhopur: Urban Growth and the Railway (Early 20th Century)

+Merger with Rajasthan (1949)

+Following Indian independence in 1947, Maharaja Sawai Man Singh II signed the Instrument of Accession, integrating the Jaipur State with the Indian Union.
+On 15 May 1949, the Jaipur State was formally merged into the United States of Greater Rajasthan.
+The present-day Sawai Madhopur district was constituted by combining the three Nizamats of the former Jaipur State—Sawai Madhopur, Gangapur, and Hindaun—with the territory of the former Karauli State, which had itself merged first into the Matsya Union on 17 March 1948 before its final absorption into Rajasthan.
+Sawai Madhopur city became the administrative headquarters of the newly constituted district.

 Geography

 Sawai Madhopur is located in the south-eastern part of the state of Rajasthan, India.
 It is home to Ranthambore National Park, one of the largest national parks in northern India.
 The city is situated at the junction of the Aravalli and Vindhya hill ranges.
 The city is approximately 121 km southeast of the city of Jaipur.

 Climate

 Sawai Madhopur experiences a semi-arid climate characterized by distinct seasons.
 Summers, lasting from March to June, bring extremely high temperatures, often exceeding 40 degrees Celsius (104 degrees Fahrenheit), due to prevailing dry and arid conditions.
 The peak heat occurs in May and June, reaching up to 47 °C (120 °F).
 Winters, spanning December to February, are relatively mild with daytime temperatures ranging from 8 to 25 degrees Celsius (46 to 77 degrees Fahrenheit), accompanied by cool nights.

 The monsoon season, lasting from July to October, provides relief from the intense summer heat with rain showers.
 Although the monsoon in Rajasthan is generally less intense than in other parts of India, it is crucial for sustaining agricultural activities, including the cultivation of crops like guava.
 Post-monsoon months (October to November) mark a transitional period as temperatures gradually decrease, leading to more pleasant weather.

 The average annual rainfall in Sawai Madhopur is 800 mm, contributing significantly to the region's ecology.
 Notably, the monsoon season prompts the closure of Ranthambore National Park.
 During the summer, the average humidity ranges from 10 to 15 percent, while the rainy season sees an increase to 60 percent.
 The ideal tourist season in Sawai Madhopur is from October to November and February to April, when the weather is more accommodating for outdoor activities and exploration.